surbhiagrawal22/Heroku_deployment_learn/README.md

 Used plotly library to analyse the data using graphs.

-Link of the stramlit app created and deployed on heroku  https://bikecrashanalysis.herokuapp.com/
+Link of the streamlit app created and deployed on heroku is .  https://bikecrashanalysis.herokuapp.com/